 It’s Mental Health Awareness week.
 What happens when you do all the right things like exercise, eat well, spend time outdoors, sleep for 8 hours, take time offline but still suffer.
 What happens if everything in your life is going well, but you wake up one day and your world has turned upside just because of the power of your mind.
 I never thought I’d struggle with mental health.
 The best thing I know I can do to raise awareness and help others is to share my own experience of what happened to me this year.

-I always thought recovery was a word only used when describing someone getting better from a broken leg and doing Physio exercises or a word used for Drug addiction patients.
+I always thought recovery was a word only used when describing someone getting better from a broken leg and doing Physio exercises or people with addictions.
 I never thought recovery would be the word that defined the start of my 2019.
 I never thought 2019 would be the year that changed me forever.

 I’m definitely not a sustainability expert or the best eco warrior out there but it’s hard not to ignore that we are heading towards an environmental crisis point.
 I am making changes and becoming a more conscious consumer and as cliche as it might sound we need to be the change we want to see in the world.
 If we can’t positively make change holding onto the hope that every little bit counts then we may as well give up.